 - With no ladders or supports required, servicing and cleaning the compressor is easier.
-Plus, service calls only take one person, which can save you big bucks.
+Plus, service calls only take one person, which can substantially lessen the cost.

 - Main operating components of your commercial refrigerator or commercial freezer are away from rising grease-laden steam that can gum up the compressor, making it less efficient and requiring more maintenance.

 - With the condenser elevating the bottom of the commercial cooler’s interior, the user doesn’t have to stoop to access items stored there.

 - Operates near the floor, which means the condenser can pull in dust and debris from that area, trapping it in the coils.
 It may also draw in spilled ingredients like a dropped bag of flour.

 - Heat from the system can rise into the cabinet, a potential that could make this type of commercial refrigeration less efficient.

 - Transporting the cooled refrigerant from the condenser to the evaporator and then back again requires that lines be run through the back of the cabinet, which takes up a small amount of cold storage space.

 - Costs more to build because of added insulation to keep heat from the refrigeration system from rising into the cabinet, having longer lines for refrigerant, and having a larger motor to move that refrigerant through those lines.

 - There’s no worry of the condenser fan pulling in dust or debris from the floor and clogging the coils.

 - Heat from the system doesn’t rise right into the commercial cooler, which can mean more efficient operation.

 - Since the condenser, compressor, and evaporator are all together at the top of this type of commercial cooler, there’s no need for refrigerant lines to be built into the back of the box.
 That not only means they’re more accessible for service, it also means you get some extra cold storage space.